occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

-Variance is a measure that describes the spread of a set of values in a dataset.
-It quantifies how far individual numbers in a dataset are from the mean and provides insight into the variability or the degree to which data points differ from each other.
-To help understand what drives happiness in a country, I divided the nations into two groups: those with the highest variance (indicating unstable happiness) and those with the lowest variance (indicating stable happiness).
-Visual 27 compares those groups with the global average happiness over time.
-It can be seen that countries with the most stable happiness has a higher average happiness than both the global average and countries with the least stable happiness.
-This supports that as a country reaches a certain level of happiness it is likely to maintain a stable level of happiness.
+Variance describes the spread of a set of values in a dataset.
+It quantifies how far numbers in a dataset are from the mean and provides insight into the degree to which data points differ from one another.
+To help understand what drives an increase in happiness in a country, I divided the nations into two groups: those with the highest variance (indicating unstable happiness) and those with the lowest variance (indicating stable happiness).
+Visual 27 compares the Happiness Score of those groups with the global average over time.
+It can be seen that countries with the most variance have a higher average happiness than both the global average and countries with the least variance.
+This supports that as a country reaches a certain level of happiness it is likely to maintain that happiness.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_13.png" width="800" height="600"> |
 |:--:|